surveyjs/survey-creator/docs/survey-localization-translate-surveys-to-different-languages.md

 ### Override Individual Translations

 You can modify individual translation strings.
-Call the `getLocale(locale)` method to get an object with locale translations.
+Call the `getLocaleStrings(locale)` method to get an object with locale translations.
 Refer to any [dictionary file](https://github.com/surveyjs/survey-creator/tree/90de47d2c9da49b06a7f97414026d70f7acf05c6/packages/survey-creator-core/src/localization) for information about the structure of this object.
 To modify a translation string, change the corresponding object property:

 ```js
 // Get English translations